a6b8/evmNodes/README.md

 This module helps in checking the activity of lists of Evm Nodes.
 It simultaneously queries the `networkId`, measures the response speed of the server, and estimates whether the Nodes are Archive Nodes based on RPC URLs.

 ## Features:
-- Checking if the Node is available.
+- Checking the availability of the Node.
-- Adding a human-readable Alias Name ID, for example, `ETHEREUM_MAINNET`, if known.
+- Adding a human-readable Alias Name ID, e.g., `ETHEREUM_MAINNET`, if it's known.
-- Verifying which `networkId` the Node has.
+- Verifying the `networkId` of the Node.
-- Measuring the `timeInMs` taken for the connection and later sorting the results from fastest to slowest.
+- Measuring the `timeInMs` taken for the connection and subsequently sorting the results from fastest to slowest.
 - Estimating whether historical data (`isArchive`) can be queried through the Node.
+- Querying the Client Version (`clientVersion`) of the URL.
-- Output as a structured list divided into inactive and active.
+- Outputting the results as a structured list divided into `inactive` and `active`.

 ## Quickstart